 The Nasdaq-100 Index, which began in 1985, is a select slice of the larger Nasdaq Composite's 100 largest nonfinancial companies.
-Historically (and currently), it has been dominated by technology stocks, which currently account for roughly half the fund's assets, and it also holds healthy slugs of high-growth communications and consumer plays.
+It has long been dominated by the best tech stocks, with technology currently accounting for roughly half the fund's assets.
+However, it also holds healthy slugs of high-growth communication services stocks and consumer discretionary plays.

-Read on as we examine 11 Nasdaq-100 ETFs and mutual funds.
+Read on as we examine 14 of the best Nasdaq-100 ETFs and mutual funds.
 A few of these funds are a direct play on the index itself, while the rest are various ways of slicing, dicing and even amplifying the Nasdaq-100.

 Invesco QQQ Trust

 - Expenses: 0.20%, or $20 annually for every $10,000 invested

 The QQQ came to life in March 1999 – unfortunate timing for its first few years, given the dot-com bubble bust that happened shortly thereafter, but given the returns we outlined above, long-term investors aren't exactly complaining.

 "At the end of the third quarter of 2010, QQQ had $22 billion in assets according to CFRA's First Bridge ETF database," says Todd Rosenbluth, head of research at VettaFi.
 "The fund grew to $38 billion three years later, but was still at the same mark at the end of the third quarter of 2016 before taking off.
 By the end of September 2018, QQQ assets doubled to $74 billion and as of early September 2020, the fund's asset base exceeded $140 billion before closing the quarter with $137 billion."

 Fast-forward a couple more years, and it's up to $160 billion under management.
 The QQQ has become ubiquitous – you can find it in limited-selection beginner investment apps and robo advisors, and even its options contracts are popular among advanced traders.